-5.4.6 The ANZ Group's Common Equity Capital Ratio
+5.6.6 The ANZ Level 1 Group and ANZ Level 2 Group's Common Equity Capital Ratios

-The Common Equity Capital Ratios of the ANZ Level 1 and Level 2 Groups were 11.2% and 11.6% at 31 December 2021 respectively.
-The December 2021 position incorporates the impacts from payment of the Final 2021 Group dividends, amongst other movements in the capital base.
-At 30 September 2021, the Common Equity Capital Ratios of the ANZ Level 1 and Level 2 Groups were 12.0% and 12.3% respectively.
+The Common Equity Capital Ratios of the ANZ Level 1 and Level 2 Groups were 11.6% and 12.2% at 31 December 2022 respectively.
+The December 2022 position incorporates the impacts from payment of ANZ's 2022 final dividend, amongst other movements in the capital base.
+At 30 September 2022, the Common Equity Capital Ratios of the ANZ Level 1 and Level 2 Groups were 12.0% and 12.3% respectively.

-ANZ is currently targeting a Common Equity Capital Ratio above 10.5%, although this may change following finalisation of the regulatory developments referred to in section 5.4.5 above.
+APRA has stated that their expectation is for a D-SIB to target a Common Equity Capital Ratio of approximately 1% above the ADI's Minimum Capital Ratio at their reporting dates, following finalisation of the regulatory developments referred to in section 5.6.5 above.
 ANZ gives no assurance as to what its Common Equity Capital Ratio for the ANZ Level 1 Group or ANZ Level 2 Group will be at any time.
-These ratios may be significantly impacted by the currently proposed or future regulatory changes, unexpected events affecting ANZ's business, operations and financial condition, any acquisitions or capital reductions and by APRA's prescriptions for the determination of the ratios at Level 1 or Level 2.
-Following the finalisation of the prudential standards described in section 5.4.5 above, ANZ's Common Equity Capital Ratios, and the buffers of Common Equity Tier 1 Capital ANZ holds above the Common Equity Capital Trigger and Minimum Capital Ratio, may differ from current levels.
+These ratios and associated targets may be significantly impacted by the currently proposed or future regulatory changes, unexpected events affecting ANZ's business, operations and financial condition, APRA determining a higher PCR, any acquisitions or capital reductions and by APRA's prescriptions for the determination of the ratios at Level 1 or Level 2.
+Following the finalisation of the prudential standards described in section 5.6.5 above, ANZ's Common Equity Capital Ratios, and the buffers of Common Equity Tier 1 Capital ANZ holds above the Common Equity Capital Trigger and Minimum Capital Ratio, may differ from current levels.